cfree14/nutriR/README.md

 Vigenette
 ---------

-A vignette illustrating the functionality of the "nutriR" package is available here: coming soon.
+A vignette illustrating the functionality of the "nutriR" package is available here: https://marine.rutgers.edu/~cfree/wp-content/uploads/nutriR-vignette.html

 Citation
 ------------